gridsum/DataflowEx/README-beta.md

 **DataflowOptions** and how to respect it (pass it on)

 ### 3. Avoid too many blocks

+overhead: buffer, threading.

+try your best to avoid simple blocks

 Performance considerations： don't have too many blocks.